Is Central America Safe to Visit?

 Getting Around Cheap By Boat

-In Belize, ferries to the islands are typically $15-20 USD.
+In Belize, ferries to the islands are typically $35-45 USD and the main operators are Caribbean Sprinter and Ocean Ferry Belize.
 You can reach Honduras’ Bay Islands (including Roatan) by ferry, and you’ll definitely want to take a boat trip if you’re heading to the Corn Islands.

 If you are traveling from Belize to Guatemala, there’s a water taxi from Punta Gorda to Puerto Barrios.
 And there’s a service from Belize (Placencia or Belize City) to Honduras (Puerto Cortes).